 In A Level Drama and Theatre Studies, again following Edexcel’s specification, the development of skills and the progression of skills is closely linked to the GCSE.
 Components 1, 2 and 3 carry the same titles as for the GCSE.
 In Devising Theatre, the challenges and expectations are greatly increased and the standards of work need professional levels of depth and maturity.
 The practical Performance from Text element now consists of a small group performance and an individual monologue.
 Finally, the ‘Theatre makers in Practice’ component greatly builds on the challenges of student as director in that they must understand and plan a detailed production of George Buchner’s Woyzeck.
 The process as well the actual production are now interrogated with the additional challenge of contrasting an early theatrical production of a Shakespeare play, with a contemporary one.

-Dance at Key Stage 3 is a fanstastic opportunity for students to use their creativity in a practical way, exploring different dance styles and techniques whilst developing their skills in teamwork as well as performance skills and fitness.
-In year 7, students learn about ‘dance around the world‘, giving them the opportunity to trial different dance practices and learn about other culutures.
-They also learn about choreography, using devices such as dynamics, action and space to create their own group performance based on the song from ‘Mission Impossible‘.
+Dance at Key Stage 3 is a fantastic opportunity for students to use their creativity in a practical way, exploring different dance styles and techniques whilst developing their skills in teamwork as well as performance skills and fitness.
+In year 7, students learn about ‘dance around the world‘, giving them the opportunity to trial different dance practices and learn about other cultures.
+They also learn about choreography, using devices such as dynamics, action and space to create their own group performance based on the song from ‘Mission Impossible’.

-- Mr H Stokes – Assistant Headteacher, Director of Creativity and Culture and Subject Leader of Music.
+- Mr H Stokes – Assistant Headteacher

 - Ms A Gallagher – Leader of Performing Arts and Subject Leader of Drama.